What is Open in Washington DC?

 Are the Smithsonian Museums Open?

 Unless otherwise mentioned below, all Smithsonian museums in Washington DC have reopened.
-Only the Smithsonian African American History and Culture Museum requires advance tickets.
+Only the Smithsonian African American History and Culture Museum and the Air and Space Museum require advance tickets.
 The National Gallery of Art is also now open with no tickets needed.

 These Smithsonian museums in Washington DC have restricted opening hours:

-1. The National Air and Space Museum has been closed for renovation since March, 2022.
-The announced reopening date is October 14, 2022.
+1. The National Air and Space Museum was closed for renovation in March, 2022.
+However, half of the museum is now fully renovated and open for visitation with an advance ticket.
+You can get advance tickets to the Air and Space Museum, and a limited number are also made available for same-day visitation.
 The alternative is to go to the Udvar Hazy Center (a large annex) in Chantilly, Virginia, which is open daily 10:00 AM to 5:30 PM.

 2. Smithsonian Museums are now open 7 days a week again.